poorvis885/PureCheck/README.md

 🚀 Develop a mobile app for real-time results 📱

 📜 License

 📌 PureCheck is the intellectual property of Poorvi Shrivastava.
+This project is License under MIT.
 © 2024 Poorvi Shrivastava.
 All rights reserved.

 💡 Want to contribute?
 Feel free to fork, star ⭐, and raise issues!